MEDGA-eth/EDB/DEV.md

-# Development Plan
+# Development Document

-It is a quick note for early-stage development
+This is a quick note for early-stage development.

-## Before Push to Github
+## Before Pushing to GitHub

-Please make sure that the following commands pass if you have changed the code:
+Please ensure the following commands pass if you have changed the code:

 ```rust
 cargo check --all